YottaDB/YDBDoc/AdminOpsGuide/installydb.rst

 * If you need to perform Unicode™-related operations in YottaDB, you must have at least ICU version 3.6 installed.
 YottaDB uses ICU 3.6 (or above) to provide support for Unicode.
 YottaDB generates the distribution for Unicode only if ICU 3.6 (or above) is installed on your system.
 By default, YottaDB uses the most current version of ICU.
 YottaDB expects ICU to have been built with symbol renaming disabled and issues an error at startup if the currently installed version of ICU has been built with symbol renaming enabled.
 If you intend to use a version of ICU built with symbol renaming enabled or any version other than the default, keep the MAJOR VERSION and MINOR VERSION numbers ready as you will have to enter it as MajorVersion.MinorVersion (for example "3.6" to denote ICU-3.6) during the installation process.

 .. note::
   Installing YottaDB on an NFS mounted directory is not recommended.
 Several NFS characteristics violate YottaDB database design assumptions which may manifest themselves as hard to diagnose problems.
-If you still choose to install and operate YoottaDB from an NFS mounted directory, there are chances that at some point you will face significant problems with performance and response time.
+If you still choose to install and operate YottaDB from an NFS mounted directory, there is a chance that at some point you will face significant problems with performance and response time.
 While you should never operate the YottaDB database and journal files from an NFS mounted directory you can safely, except on Linux, use an NFS mounted directory for keeping source and object code modules and performing sequential file IO.
 While NFS mounted files may work for you, historically they have not provided sufficient support for file locking over NFS to prevent intermittent errors when you have significant concurrent file activity.

 -------------------------
 Installation Procedure
 -------------------------

 * Create a temporary directory and change to it, e.g.: mkdir /tmp/tmp ; cd /tmp/tmp